hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 ### 15. London Bridge

 * [Tate Modern](https://www.tate.org.uk/visit/tate-modern) and their [Lates](https://www.tate.org.uk/whats-on/tate-modern/tate-modern-lates).
 Worth a visit even if you don't like modern art, as it is located in the former Bankside Power Station, which operated until 1981.
+* There are numerous small galleries in the area; my favourites include White Cube Bermondsey and London Glassblowing.
 * [National Theatre Archive](https://www.nationaltheatre.org.uk/about-the-national-theatre/archive) - here you can watch recordings of all London theater productions that are no longer showing on stage, for free.
 Booking required.

 **Food and drink:**
+* Rambutan - incredible Sri Lankan food.
 * Tatale - contemporary Pan-African.
 Set menu with a vegan option.

 <a name="peckham"></a>